First and Second Order Optimality Conditions for the Control of Fokker-Planck Equations: Properties of the control-to-state mapping

-\begin{proof} {The fact that $z$ is in $W(0,T)$ follows from Theorem \ref{ThmExistSol} as already observed in the proof of Corollary \ref{CorGCinfty} above.} The representation $G'(u)v=z$ follows from a direct application of the Implicit Function Theorem by differentiating the state equation \eqref{FP}-\eqref{PBNeumann} with respect to the control.\end{proof}
+\begin{proof} The fact that \eqref{lineq} possesses a unique weak solution $z$ in $W(0,T)$ follows from Theorem \ref{u2-case} as already observed in the proof of Corollary \ref{CorGCinfty} above.
+The representation $G'(u)v=z$ follows from a direct application of the Implicit Function Theorem by differentiating the state equation \eqref{FP}-\eqref{PBNeumann} with respect to the control.